Investments in Affiliates

 NOTE 9 - INVESTMENTS IN AFFILIATES.

-As of November 30, 2015 and November 30, 2014, the Company had an ownership interest of approximately 33% and 33%, respectively, in Saneron, which is accounted for under the equity method.
-As of November 30, 2015 and November 30, 2014, the net Saneron investment, is reflected on the consolidated balance sheets at $0 and $684,000, respectively, and is included in the umbilical cord blood and cord tissue stem cell service reporting segment.
-During 2015 and 2014, management reviewed the Saneron investment to determine if there were any indicators that would imply that the investment was impaired.
-Based on management’s review, there were no indicators of impairment and goodwill was not impaired in 2014, but there was evidence of a loss in value in the fourth quarter of 2015 and the Company impaired the net Saneron investment, resulting in a charge of approximately $684,000.
-The main factors that lead to this decision include a decline in grant funding, reduction in employees, and the inability to sustain research activities due to lack of funding.
-Without the ability to perform current and future research activities, management believes the carrying amount of the investment as of November 30, 2015 is impaired and not recoverable.
+As of November 30, 2016 and November 30, 2015, the Company had an ownership interest of approximately 33% and 33%, respectively, in Saneron, which is accounted for under the equity method.
+As of November 30, 2016 and November 30, 2015, the net Saneron investment, which represents underlying goodwill, is reflected on the consolidated balance sheets is $0.
+During 2015 management reviewed the Saneron investment to determine if there were any indicators that would imply that the investment was impaired.
+Based on management’s review, there was evidence of a loss in value in the fourth quarter of 2015 and the Company impaired the net Saneron investment, resulting in a charge of approximately $684,000.
+The main factors that led to this decision included a decline in grant funding, reduction in employees, and the inability to sustain research activities due to lack of funding.
+Without the ability to perform current and future research activities, management believes the carrying amount of the investment is impaired and not recoverable.

 The entire disclosure for equity method investments and joint ventures.
 Equity method investments are investments that give the investor the ability to exercise significant influence over the operating and financial policies of an investee.
 Joint ventures are entities owned and operated by a small group of businesses as a separate and specific business or project for the mutual benefit of the members of the group.